bingomanatee/snaps/README.md

 ## The Property Setting Cycle

+Property setting is buffered in able to synchronize all changes (and broadcast updates to ouptut) only once, after a set of operations is completed.

 Each Snap has a `get(prop)` and `set(prop, value)` method.
 However set properties don't immediately register; instead, they are kept in a change buffer until one of two things happen:

-1. The Snap's 'update(broadcast)` is called and the Snap (and if brodcast is true, its descendents) is loaded with all the pending updates
+1. The Snap's 'update(broadcast)` is called and the Snap (and if broadcast is true, its children) is loaded with all the pending updates

 2. the Snap's Space's `update()` method is called and all its Snaps are updated en masse.